phac-nml/mob-suite/README.md

 ```

 As of v.
 3.0.0, we have provided the ability to use a collection of closed genomes which will be quickly checked using Mash for genomes which are genetically close and limit blast searches to those chromosomes.
 This more nuanced and automatic approach is recommended for users where there are sequences which should be filtered in one genomic context but not another.
 We provide as an optional download as set of closed Enterobacteriacea genomes from NCBI which can be used to provide added accuracy for some organisms such as E. coli and Klebsiella where there are sequences which switch between chromosome and plasmids.
+<br><br>
+If reconstructed plasmids exceed the Mash distance for primary cluster assignment, then they will get assigned a name in the format novel_{md5} where the md5 hash is calculated based on all of the sequences belonging to that reconstructed plasmid.
+This will provide a unique name for them but any change will result in a changed in the md5 hash.
+It is inadvised to use these groups for further analyses.
+Rather they should be highlighted as cases where targeted long read sequencing is required to obtain a closer database representitive of that plasmid.
 ```
 ### Autodetected close genome filter
 % mob_recon --infile assembly.fasta --outdir my_out_dir -g 2019-11-NCBI-Enterobacteriacea-Chromosomes.fasta